Updated September 3, 2021

 Then there’s the recent debacle with BFF foods or the previous one with Orijen foods.
 It keeps happening because cats are both picky eaters and highly specialised at the same time.
 That’s a recipe for disaster if you don’t get it just right.

 It’s been shown that when pet foods contain Salmonella kids also catch it and get sick.
-Dogs and cats actually hardly show the signs, but it’s very serious in young humans I’m told.
+Dogs and cats often hardly show the signs, but it’s very serious in young humans I’m told.

-Now consider the fact that around 38.8% of any fresh poultry sold for human consumption in Australia is contaminated with Salmonella.
+Now consider the fact that a survey here in South Australia found that 38.8% of fresh poultry sold for human consumption was contaminated with Salmonella.
+That’s why we’re told to treat raw poultry very carefully.
 It won’t be any lower in pet food store products.

 Should I Feed A Raw Diet??